bpetit/netboxapi-client/README.rst

     "token": "thisisatokenyoucangetfromthewebinterfacesettingspage"
   }

-`python netboxapi_client.py -h` will give you the overview of the models you can act on. `-h` is available at each depth level of the cli.
+`netboxapi_client.py -h` will give you the overview of the models you can act on. `-h` is available at each depth level of the cli.

 Here are some examples: